-The fair value of the Company's current assets and current liabilities, excluding the derivative liability, approximate their carrying values due to their short term nature.
-The carrying value of the Company's long-term liabilities and the derivative liability represents their fair value based on level 3 inputs, as discussed in Note 6.
+The fair value of the Company's current assets and current liabilities approximate their carrying values due to their short term nature.
+The carrying value of the Company's long-term liabilities represents their fair value based on level 3 inputs, as discussed in Notes 7.
 The Company's goodwill and other intangible assets are measured at fair value on a non-recurring basis using level 3 inputs, as discussed in Note 4.